KarimGeiger/YOLO/README.md

 Introduction
 ---------------

-This unix application lives only once.
+This is a collection of applications that live only once.

 Installation
 ---------------

 * Checkout this git Repo
-* chmod +x yolo
+* Select your favorite language
-* Run ./yolo
+* Compile/Run/Whatever